Pinterest Virtual Assistant Course Review: How to Start a Pinterest Management Side Hustle

 The faces behind the Pinterest VA Course

-Let’s chat a little about Kristin and Gina, the creators of the Pinterest VA Course.
+Let’s chat a little about Kristin and Gina, the original creators of the Pinterest VA Course.
 This lovely pair of ladies have their collective hands all over the internet.

-Gina is a freelance writer who teaches other freelance writers to be successful and is most well known for her 30 Days or Less to Freelance Writing Success (a timeframe she applies to the Pinterest VA course, too).
+Gina is a freelance writer who teaches other freelance writers to be successful and is most well known for her 30 Days or Less to Freelance Writing Success (a timeframe she applied to the Pinterest VA course, too).
 She’s been incredibly successful in bringing herself up from struggling to balance a 9-5 job with two kids to working for herself from home.
 In fact, she turned full-time freelancer in just a few short months and is totally rocking the scene now.

 Kristin Larsen is a fellow finance blogger and is in a similar niche as Millennial Money Man.
 She runs Believe in a Budget, which is incredibly popular among millennial women.
 In fact, her blog has a slightly more feminine focus, like how to choose pinks that draw the eye and feminine WordPress themes that any girl will love… or guy.